balram7878/Web-Development-Learning/React/readme.md

 1. name - a unique name of the slice
 2. initial state - the default value for this piece of state
 3. reducers - functions that define how this slice state changes in response to actions
-4. actions - redux toolkil automatically generates action creator for each reducer.
+4. actions - redux toolkit automatically generates action creator for each reducer.

 # useSelector